lanl-aea/waves/docs/devops.rst

    failing.
 Developers are encouraged to check the HPC system test results, but not required to address failing HPC CI pipelines.

+   The HPC CI jobs usually run in 15-25 minutes when it runs successfully.

    There are several known HPC CI fragile false-negative failure mechanisms.
 If one of these failures is observed, try re-running the CI job without change.